Schäßburg – The Last Inhabited Medieval Citadel In South-Eastern Europe

 Schäßburg (Romanian: Sighișoara; also known in the Transylvanian Saxon dialect as Schäsbrich or Šesburχ, in Old Hungarian as Segusvar, in Hungarian as Segesvár and in Latin as Saxoburgum or Castrum Sex) is a medieval citadel located in Mureș (Mieresch) county from eastern Transylvania, Romania.
-Its city centre is a UNESCO World Heritage Site since 1999 and its picturesque architecture reminds you of some of the most illustrious medieval fortifications in Western Europe.
+The well preserved city centre of Schäßurg has been listed as a UNESCO World Heritage Site since 1999 and its picturesque architecture might very likely remind you of some of the most illustrious medieval fortifications in Western Europe.

 The city of Schäßburg numbers now less than 30,000 permanent residents, out of which the vast majority are Romanians.
 The once predominant German speaking community of the city consisting of the Transylvanian Saxons (a German ethnic group that settled in Transylvania in the 12th century when they were given land by the kings of Hungary) left after the end of World War II as well as during Communist times and after the fall of the Iron Curtain in 1990.